oresama-lab/pingt/README.md

 # pingt
-This is ping tool which returns output with timestamp.
+This is wrapper script of ping which returns ping result with timestamp.

 ## Usage